Bluff Ridge Elementary Library

 Read Across Davis March 2nd, 2021

-Bluff Ridge Elementary Guidelines
+Bluff Ridge Elementary Library Procedures and Guidelines

 The school library media centers of the Davis School District exist to provide informational resources for students and teachers, assist students in developing research skills, and provide recreational reading opportunities for students.
 Bluff Ridge Elementary Library is part of the Davis School District’s school library system, and is governed by the school board.
 It serves children ages 5 through 12 and elementary school staff.
 The library collection includes picture books, fiction, and nonfiction.
 There is a selection of CDs, magazines, videotapes, DVDs, and art prints.
 Materials in the library offer a variety of formats to enhance the curriculum and provide for recreational reading.
 The Board of Education delegates authority for the selection of library materials to library media professionals.